-As reported by Entrepreneur.com, fewer than 10 percent of business owners fully understand how business credit scores are established.
-This is less a function of disinterest, and more a result of widespread misunderstandings and misinformation – including those spread by some unscrupulous “credit consultants” who sell their so-called services to individuals and businesses.
+As reported by Entrepreneur.com, 60 percent of small and midsized business owners don’t know their business credit scores and 50 percent don’t even know that they have a business credit score.
+This is less a function of disinterest and more a result of widespread misunderstandings and misinformation – including those spread by some unscrupulous “credit consultants” who sell their so-called services to individuals and businesses.

 To help set the record straight, below we clarify how a credit score is created, and what it ultimately means when trying to access a business loan.

-A business credit score derives from multiple sources, including legal files, credit applications, supplier and vendor payment histories, collections information, and other background data.
+A business credit score is derived from multiple sources, including legal files, credit applications, supplier and vendor payment histories, collections information, and other background data.

-Dun & Brandstreet’s PAYDEX also uses a scale of 1-100, but the ranking is based on whether a company has paid invoices on time within the last 2 years.
+Dun & Bradstreet’s PAYDEX also uses a scale of 1-100, but the ranking is based on whether a company has paid invoices on time within the last 2 years.
 As such: